davescruggs/RPi-node-ibeacon-and-RFID/README.md

 # RPi-node-ibeacon-and-RFID

-Using node.js and RC522 card with RaspberryPi to integrate with Salesforce IOT cloud
+Using node.js and iBeacon with RaspberryPi to integrate with Salesforce IOT cloud

+(no longer using the RC522 card--may introduce that again later)